 The School of Education at Frederick University consists of a large group of teachers with solid credentials and a range of research interests covering diverse and relevant topics.
-The Special Education programme includes a mandatory 3-semester programme (90 ECTS) and an optional practicum that can be completed in the fourth semester and accounts for 20 ECTS (for a total of 110 ECTS).
-The programme includes six mandatory courses, each accounting for 10 ECTS, while the students have the choice to work on a Master thesis (30 ECTS) or enrol in three elective courses (10 ECTS each).
+The Special Education programme is offered only online and includes a mandatory 3-semester programme (90 ECTS) and an optional practicum that can be completed in the fourth semester and accounts for 20 ECTS (for a total of 110 ECTS).
+The programme includes 6 mandatory courses, each accounting for 10 ECTS, while the students have the choice to work on a Master thesis (30 ECTS) or enroll in three elective courses (10 ECTS each).